 However, past and current satellite missions lack optimal technical specifications (spatial, spectral, and temporal resolution) for full operational capability (F. Muller-Karger et al., 2018).
 For some habitats, multispectral resolution may be adequate under certain conditions (Zoffoli et al., 2020a), although risks of classification errors remain.
 For others, higher spectral resolution is necessary to distinguish taxonomically distinct groups of organisms (S. Fyfe, 2003; Launeau et al., 2018; Méléder et al., 2018).
 Identification relies partly on the presence of visible absorption bands associated with photosynthetic and accessory pigments, which can be detected and quantified using high-performance liquid chromatography (A. Bargain et al., 2013a; Jesus et al., 2014; Méléder et al., 2005; Méléder et al., 2003).

-1.1.1 Coastal Environment
+Coastal Environment

+xxxxx

 1.1.2 Concepts of Remote sensing

 Remote sensing (RS) defines the ability to retrieve information in a non-invasive way, without direct contact with the target.
 It relies on the propagation of signals, typically optical, acoustic, or microwave, between the target and the sensor.
-This technology is applied in a wide variety of fields, ranging from medical imaging to detect stem cells, to the analysis of the structure of the primordial universe (Aghanim and Dole, 2020; Zhu et al., 2021).
-Remote sensing is integral to Earth observation (EO), where its methodologies facilitate large-scale and long-term data collection.
+This technology has been applied in a wide variety of fields, ranging from medical imaging to detect stem cells, to the analysis of the structure of the primordial universe (Aghanim and Dole, 2020; Zhu et al., 2021).
+Remote sensing provides the basis to Earth observation (EO), where its methodologies facilitate large-scale and long-term data collection.
 Instruments on satellites, aircraft, and drones provide high-resolution imagery and measurements critical for monitoring environmental changes, mapping natural resources, and assessing land use patterns.
-These technologies enable systematic data collection over large areas and extended periods, supporting analyses such as deforestation, glacial melting, variations in ocean temperature, and land use mapping.
+These technologies enable systematic data collection over large areas and extended periods, supporting analyses such as deforestation, glacial melting, variations in ocean temperature, and changes in land use.

-Coastal environments represent highly dynamic and sensitive ecosystems shaped by complex interactions between natural processes and human activities.
-Remote sensing technologies are crucial for monitoring these regions, providing detailed data on shoreline erosion, habitat degradation, sediment dynamics, and water quality.
-High-resolution satellite imagery and drone-based platforms facilitate the detection of fine-scale changes in intertidal zones, mangroves, coral reefs, and other critical coastal habitats.
-These observations enable the quantification of spatial and temporal variations, informing evidence-based strategies for conservation and sustainable management.

-The following sections examine two complementary approaches within the field of remote sensing for Earth observation: active and passive remote sensing.
-Through examples focused on coastal monitoring, these sections will introduce the remote sensing methodologies employed in this work while outlining their respective advantages and challenges.
+The following sections examine two complementary approaches used in this study within the field of remote sensing for Earth observation: active and passive remote sensing.
+Through direct applications on coastal monitoring, these sections will introduce remote sensing methodologies while outlining their respective advantages and challenges.

 1.1.2.1 Active Remote Sensing, Exemple of the LiDAR